hunterlester/hunter-2019-07-03/README.md

 - concurrently: To run server-side and client-side watch commands simultaneously, as they don't return, so `command1 && command2` is not possible.
 - typescript: TypeScript support
 - body-parser: Express middleware to handle parsing of JSON and URL-encoded data
-- express: server
+- express: Node.js server library
-- react: client view
+- react: React components
 - react-dom: Allows React components to be mounted on the document object model
 - helmet: Content security policy middleware for express

-- Dependencies primarily for testing React components, especially for TypeScript to recognize undeclared types while running tests:
+- Dependencies primarily for unit testing React components, especially for TypeScript to recognize undeclared types while running tests:
      - @babel/preset-env
      - @babel/preset-react
      - @babel/preset-typescript